More than half of Europeans say their budget has tightened over the past three years, according to a recent study.

-According to the second European Barometer on Poverty and Precariousness, Europeans' ability to purchase has declined over the years, making a majority of them skip meals, and resort to making complicated financial choices.
+The second European Barometer on Poverty and Precariousness examined Europeans' ability to make purchases and found that it has declined over the past three years, forcing a majority of them skip meals and resort to making difficult financial choices.

 Of the 10,000 surveyed by Ipsos for French Secours Populaire, 29% said their financial situation was "precarious" and any unexpected expense would make their balance tip.

-Nearly one in two Europeans think that they will be in a precarious situation in the next few weeks, succumbing to rising prices and relatively stagnant pay.
+Nearly one in two Europeans think that they face a high risk of falling into a precarious situation in the next few months, succumbing to rising prices and relatively stagnant pay.
 The 2021 at-risk-of-poverty rate for the total population of the EU stood at 17%, as per Eurostat.

 Only 15% said they were confident and did not feel the need to pay attention to their everyday expenses.

 Difficult finances force complicated choices

 A vast majority of Europeans have already had to compromise on their choices due to difficult financial conditions, according to the survey results.

 Rampant inflation in almost every sector forced these "complicated choices," which include skipping a meal despite being hungry.
 Almost one in three Europeans said they have skipped a meal when hungry – with Greece and Moldova having particularly high numbers.